-Prerequisite: (PHY 122 with a minimum grade of D or PHY 142 with a minimum grade of D) and MATH 212 with a minimum grade of D.
+Prerequisite: PHY 142 with a minimum grade of D and MATH 212 with a minimum grade of D.

 PHY 250.
-Introduction to Research, 1 Hour.
+Introduction to Research.
+1 Hour.

 An opportunity to learn the elements of research in physics by participating in one of the department's existing research projects.
 A maximum of four semester hours may be earned in this way.
+Prerequisite: PHY 211 with a minimum grade of D.